England–Wales border: Offa's Dyke

 Offa's Dyke largely remained the frontier between the Welsh and English in later centuries.
 By the 9th century, the expanding power of Mercia led to it gaining control over Ergyng and nearby Hereford.
 The system of shires which was later to form the basis of local administration throughout England and eventually Wales originated in Wessex, where it became established during the 8th century.
 Wessex and Mercia gradually established an occasionally unstable alliance, with Wessex gaining the upper hand.
 According to Asser, the southern Welsh kings, including Hywel ap Rhys of Glywysing, commended themselves to Alfred the Great of Wessex in about 885.
 Alfred's son Edward the Elder also secured homage from the Welsh, although sporadic border unrest continued.
 In the early 10th century, a document known as The Ordinance Concerning the Dunsaete records procedures for dealing with disputes between the English and the Welsh, and implies that areas west of the Wye in Archenfield were still culturally Welsh.
 It stated that the English should only cross into the Welsh side, and vice versa, in the presence of an appointed man who had the responsibility of making sure that the foreigner was safely escorted back to the crossing point.
 In 926, Edward's successor Athelstan, "King of the English", summoned the Welsh kings including Hywel Dda of Deheubarth to a meeting at Hereford, and according to William of Malmesbury laid down the boundary between England and Wales, particularly the disputed southern stretch where he specified that the eastern bank of the Wye should form the boundary.

 By the mid-eleventh century, most of Wales had become united under the king of Gwynedd, Gruffudd ap Llywelyn.
-In 1055, he marched on Hereford and sacked the city.
+In 1055, he marched on Hereford and raided the city.
 He also seized Morgannwg and the Kingdom of Gwent, together with substantial territories east of Offa's Dyke, and raided as far as Chester and Leominster.
 He claimed sovereignty over the whole of Wales, a claim recognised by the English, and historian John Davies states that Gruffudd was "the only Welsh king ever to rule over the entire territory of Wales.".
 However, after his most powerful ally – Earl Elfgar of Mercia and East Anglia – died, Harold and Tostig Godwinson took advantage of the situation – Gruffudd being besieged in Snowdonia – and invaded Wales.
 In 1063, Gruffudd was killed by his own men.
 Harold returned many of the Welsh princes their lands, so that after Harold's death at the Battle of Hastings, Wales was again divided without a leader to resist the Normans.